abramhindle/ttwl-cli-saveedit/README-saves.md

 any line starting with `TTWL(` as an item into the savegame:

     ttwl-save-edit old.sav new.sav -i items.txt

-Note that by default, the app will not allow Fabricators to be imported into a save, since the player doesn't have a good way to get rid of them.
-You can tell the app to allow importing Fabricators anyway with the `--allow-fabricator` option (which has no use when not used along with `-i`/`--import-items`)

-    ttwl-save-edit old.sav new.sav -i items.txt --allow-fabricator

-If the utility can't tell what an item is during import (which may happen if WL has been updated but this editor hasn't been updated yet), it will refuse to import the unknown items, unless `--allow-fabricator` is specified, since the unknown item could be a Fabricator.
-Other edits and imports can still happen, however.

 If you have items saved in a CSV file (such as one exported using `-o items --csv`), you can add the `--csv` argument to import items